versatica/awaitqueue/README.md

 ### awaitQueue.close()

 Closes the queue.
-Pending tasks will be rejected with `ClosedErrorClass` error.
+Pending tasks will be rejected with the given  `ClosedErrorClass` error.
+The `AwaitQueue` instance is no longer usable (this method is terminal).

+### awaitQueue.stop()

+Make ongoing pending tasks reject with the given  `StoppedErrorClass` error.
+The `AwaitQueue` instance is still usable for future tasks added via `push()` method.

 ## Usage example